rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 {{% chapter_header "GraphQL Mutation with GitHub's GraphQL API" "graphql-mutation-github-api" %}}

 This section introduces the GraphQL mutation.
-It complements the GraphQL query, because it is used for writing data instead of reading it.
-The mutation shares the same principles as the query: it has fields and objects, arguments and variables, fragments and operation names and last but not least directives and nested objects for the returned result.
-When performing a mutation, you can specify the data as fields and objects that should be returned after a mutation.
-So let's see how mutations work by using your GraphiQL application.
-Before you start making your first mutation, beware that you are using live GitHub data here.
-For instance, if you follow a person on GitHub by making a mutation, you will follow this person for real.
-Which is fine in the end, because following one another should be encouraged to explore or collaborate on projects.
+It complements the GraphQL query because it is used for writing data instead of reading it.
+The mutation shares the same principles as the query: it has fields and objects, arguments and variables, fragments and operation names, as well as directives and nested objects for the returned result.
+With mutations you can specify data as fields and objects that should be returned after it 'mutates' into something acceptable.
+Before you start making your first mutation, be aware that you are using live GitHub data, so if you follow a person on GitHub using your experimental mutation, you will follow this person for real.
+Fortunately this sort of behavior is encouraged on Github.

-In this section, you will star a repository on GitHub, the repository you have requested before with a query, by using a mutation available {{% a_blank "from GitHub's API" "https://developer.github.com/v4/mutation/addstar" %}}.
-You can find the `addStar` mutation when browsing the "Docs" sidebar in GraphiQL too.
-If you don't like to star the repository, you can unstar it afterward again.
-It's up to you.
-But I encourage you to keep the star.
-The repository which you are going to star is a project for teaching developers about the fundamentals of React.
+In this section, you will star a repository on GitHub, the same one you used a query to request before, using a mutation {{% a_blank "from GitHub's API" "https://developer.github.com/v4/mutation/addstar" %}}.
+You can find the `addStar` mutation in the "Docs" sidebar.
+The repository is a project for teaching developers about the fundamentals of React.

-You can visit {{% a_blank "the repository" "https://github.com/the-road-to-learn-react/the-road-to-learn-react" %}} to check whether you haven't given a star for the repository yet.
-Next, you can star it either manually on GitHub or by using a GraphQL mutation.
-Therefore, it's the perfect time to use a mutation instead of doing it manually.
-Before you can star the repository, you need to know its identifier for the mutation.
-You can retrieve the identifier in a query.
-After all, it is identical how you would do it later in your implementation.
+You can visit {{% a_blank "the repository" "https://github.com/the-road-to-learn-react/the-road-to-learn-react" %}} to see if you've given a star to the repository already.
+We want an unstarred repository so we can star it using a mutation.
+Before you can star a repository, you need to know its identifier, which can be retrieved by a query:

 {{< highlight javascript "hl_lines=5" >}}
 query {